-Q: Where did your brother/parents complete their studies?
+Q: Where did your siblings/parents complete their studies?

-Q: You have xx brothers and sisters so your father’s savings are for all, how will he finance you?
+Q: You have xx brothers and sisters, so if your parents’ savings are for all of them, how will they finance you?

 Q: Where do your parents live (if they live in the USA)?

 Q: How will you finance your education funds for 2 years or 3 years?
 (Generally, you have to prove that you can fund the first year of your education, but we suggest that you be prepared with this answer).